32 Places to Find Creative Writing Inspiration

 6. A Botanical Garden or Arboretum

 One of the best exercises to boost creative writing inspiration is to visit nature.
-A botanical garden is a great place as they’re filled with much beauty and variety in terms of the trees and flowers.
+Botanical gardens are great places as they’re filled with much beauty and variety in terms of the trees and flowers.
 It’s a relaxing environment as well, so as you stroll around you can take in the variety of foliage and ask yourself the pressing questions needed to overcome a creative block.
 One of the most beautiful places in New York City is Central Park’s garden.
 It sits right across my favorite museum, the Museum of the City of New York.
-The first time I visited the garden was on a school trip with my elementary class, and I’ve never lost my passion for the garden.
-It is not one of the biggest gardens that I’ve been to, but it always reminds me of the first time I visited, so that sense only adds to my sense of awe, which in turn infuses my writing with excitement whenever I come up with ideas wow enjoy the natural scene.
-As a bonus, the sense from the trees and flowers can help you to relax, and as we’ve already discovered in his post, being in a calm, quiet state is conducive to some of your best writing.
+The first time I visited the garden was during a school trip in elementary school, and my interest in the place has never faded.
+It isn’t the largest garden I’ve explored, but it always brings back that early sense of wonder, and that feeling fuels my writing with a spark of excitement whenever I take in the landscape.
+As a bonus, the scents from the trees and flowers can help you to relax, and as we’ve already discovered in this post, being in a calm, quiet state conducive to producing some of your best writing.

 7. A Hospital Waiting Room